-At that time it was strongly felt that South Bucks represented small rural communities such as Dorney very well.
+At that time it was strongly felt that Buckinghamshire represented small rural communities such as Dorney very well.

-However it is also clear that the new Windsor District (whatever that meant at the time) would also be acceptable.
+However it is also clear that the new Windsor District (whatever that meant at the time) would also have been acceptable.

 In December 1971 it wasn’t possible for the Parish Council to know what the Windsor District, as a non-metropolitan district of Berkshire, would actually turn out to be.